 Custody — Don't Leave It To Chance

 Family law litigation, especially custody, is often a bit less structured and formal than other areas of law.
-But it's still important to have a lawyer for your custody battle.
-Cases can be dismissed due to what many you may think of as a procedural "technicality," like lack of jurisdiction or standing to sue for custody.
+But it's still very important to have a lawyer for your custody case.
+Cases can be dismissed due to what many may think of as a procedural "technicality," like lack of jurisdiction or standing to sue for custody.
 And cases that should be dismissed can find success due to a party's failure to raise these types of procedural questions in a timely manner.

 For example, take the intricacies of a challenge to the right of a grandparent to sue for custody of a grandchild.
 Rule of Civil Procedure 1915.5 says that a party may raise any question of jurisdiction, venue, or standing by preliminary objections filed within twenty days of service of the pleading the party objects to - typically, this would be the complaint - or by objection at a hearing, whichever comes first.
 Missing this chance could mean that a party who would not be entitled to custody of your child may obtain some rights to custody.